-- Recognize that most students find economics to be challenging and time consuming. - Budget smaller chunks of time spread over the week complete any work due that module. - Make sure you pencil in due dates or sync Canvas calendar to your main calendar for reminders. - Create virtual study groups: Zoom and Google Hangouts are great resources. - Show up for office hours. - In Email: always remind me of what course you are taking! - Do not wait until the end of the semester when it is difficult, if not impossible, to correct any difficulties or makeup any missing work.
+- Recognize that most students find economics to be challenging and time consuming. - Budget smaller chunks of time spread over the week complete any work due that module.
+Ask "specific" questions by e-mail and in class discussion.
+When emailing me, please let me know which course you are taking with me and please be as specific as you can.
+The more specifics you provide, the faster I can get back to you with the answer. - Make sure you pencil in due dates or sync Canvas calendar to your main calendar for reminders. - Create virtual study groups : Zoom and Google Hangouts are great resources. - Show up for drop-in (office) hours. - Do not wait until the end of the semester when it is difficult, if not impossible, to correct any difficulties or makeup any missing work.